-Special kudos go the UNICOR Strategic Business Development and Marketing team of Jan Hynson, Mark Miller and Jim Wishart, who breathed new dimension and life into the wonderful original 1996 edition of "Factories With Fences," rendering it up to date at the perfect time to commemorate UNICOR's 75th Anniversary.
+Special kudos go UNICOR's 85th Anniversary team which breathed new dimension and life into the wonderful original 1996 edition of "Factories With Fences," rendering it up to date at the perfect time to commemorate UNICOR's 85th Anniversary.

 Finally, we thank and acknowledge UNICOR's Print Plant at FCC Petersburg, VA, for its expertise in printing this publication.